Sree6021/Fraud-star-detection-system-/README.md

-It continuously observes the surroundings using the practical camera input and recognizes when a criminal is captured on camera in order to identify their face.
+It continuously observes the surroundings using the practical camera input and recognizes when a criminal is captured on camera in order to identify their fac